Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Intermidiate-Section-Revision.md

 - Using foundry libraries.
 - `console.log` prints out.
 - Refactoring your code to make it easily maintainable by other developers/engineers.

+## 8. HTML Fund Me
+- Learn the basics of how smart contracts interact with websites.
 -